alejandrordeveloper/url-shortener/README.md

 # URL Shortener

-This is a simple URL Shortener web application built with Django.
+Simple URL Shortener web app built with Django.
-It allows users to enter a long URL and receive a shortened version, which redirects to the original link.
+Users enter a long URL and receive a shortened version (with a custom prefix), which redirects to the original link.
+Short URLs are relative (e.g., /alejandro-abc123) and work in your local or production environment without a custom domain.
+You can share the relative short URL with anyone using your app's base address.

 ## Features

-- Shorten any valid URL to a custom short code.
+- Shorten any valid URL to a custom short code (with prefix).
 - Each short URL is unique and easy to share.
 - Automatic redirection from the short URL to the original URL.
 - User-friendly interface with modern styles.
 - Customizable short code prefix (e.g., includes your name).
+- Short URLs are relative (e.g., /alejandro-abc123) and can be shared by copying the link shown after shortening.

 ## How it works

 1. Enter a long URL in the form.
 2. Click "Shorten" to generate a short URL.
+3. Copy the short URL (relative, e.g., /alejandro-abc123) and share it with others.
-3. Use the short URL to be redirected to the original address.
+4. Anyone visiting the short URL will be redirected to the original address.

 ## Technologies Used